Matekino Lawless: Work and recognition

 Lawless is a master weaver who also spends time passing on her skills and encouraging the preservation of raranga and traditional weaving in New Zealand.
 She collaborated with her daughter Christina Wirihana in 1996 to help create the interior of Ihenga, the meeting house at the Tangatarua marae on the Toi Ohomai Institute of Technology campus.

 Lawless is part of the Te Roopu Raranga Whatu o Aotearoa (National Collective of Māori Weavers in New Zealand).
 In 2006 Lawless gained formal acknowledgement of her master weaver status in Aotearoa by being appointed to Te Kāhui Whiritoi by the management committee of Te Roopu Raranga Whatu and the New Zealand Māori Arts and Crafts Institute at Te Puia.
 She was one of the founding members of this group.
 Te Kāhui Whiritoi meets biennially with the management committee of Te Roopu Raranga Whatu at the National Weavers Hui to pass on their expertise.

 In 2014 this collective of weavers exhibited 49 tukutuku panels in Kāhui Raranga: The Art of Tukutuku at Museum of New Zealand Te Papa Tongarewa.
 These panels were installed in 2015 at the Headquarters of the United Nations in New York.

 Lawless is also a member of Taumata Mareikura, a reference group of seven of New Zealand's most accomplished weavers.
 This group offers expert advice and cultural knowledge to the Auckland War Memorial Museum on collections and taonga held by the Museum.

 Lawless is a lifelong member of the Māori Women’s Welfare League.
 She is also involved in the Playcentre movement.

 Whatu Manawa: Celebrating the Weaving of Matekino Lawless

-Lawless held her first solo exhibition at the Tauranga Art Gallery between the 15th of December 2018 until the 10th of March 2019.
+Lawless held her first solo exhibition at the Tauranga Art Gallery between 15 December 2018 and 10 March 2019.
 The catalogue of this exhibit was reviewed by Leanne Amaki in 2019 and she expressed the opinion that "Matekino Lawless (Tainui) is an artistic genius".

 Honours and awards

 In the 1999 New Year Honours, Lawless was awarded the Queen's Service Medal for public services.
 In 2008 Creative New Zealand recognised Lawless' lifetime contribution by awarding her the Kingi Ihaka Te Waka Toi Award.
 Creative New Zealand subsequently awarded Lawless the Supreme Te Waka Toi award in 2015.
 In 2018 the Auckland War Memorial Museum awarded Lawless with the Auckland War Memorial Museum medal and made her a Fellow of the Museum.

+In the 2023 King's Birthday and Coronation Honours, Lawless was appointed an Officer of the New Zealand Order of Merit, for services to Māori art.